davideicardi/shelf-dependency/README.md

 # shelf-dependency

 **shelf-dependency** is a [Inversion Of Control](http://en.wikipedia.org/wiki/Inversion_of_control) container for Node.js applications.
-It allows dependency injection (see [Dependency Injection](http://en.wikipedia.org/wiki/Dependency_injection)) inside  Javascript constructor functions.
+It allows dependency injection pattern (see [Dependency Injection](http://en.wikipedia.org/wiki/Dependency_injection)) inside Javascript constructor functions.

 The main goals of **shelf-dependency** are:
-- don't require any special conventions for modules
+- just use function parameters to declare dependencies
-- require support
+- support for standard `require`
 - easy to unit test
 - convention over configuration
 - extensible